 Who to blame?
 Society?
 The leaders?
 The government?
 Our parents?

 Ironically, I have seen more homeless people in big cities in the US than I have seen in my tiny 3rd world country.

 What’s the difference?
 Why Lebanon has less homeless people than the US?
 From experience, I can tell you it is the society.

 Family values are still way stronger in my country than it is in Europe and the US.
 Children love and respect their parents as the religious books teach.
 People still fear God in Lebanon…but not for long I am afraid.
 It seems there is a global wave of change where people are breaking away from spiritual values and flocking towards more carnal and egoistic values.
 Only time will tell what will happen to my country.
 With a tightly knit society, people help each other.
 In other societies, when family values are gone people become individualistic.
 They want to care about no one but themselves.

 Life could have been hard throughout most of your life.
 It seems that you never got a break or a chance, as if opportunities never presented themselves…but is that true, is that true all the time?

 Often times we get chances to improve ourselves, but instead we chose the easy route.

 It may feel that we never got a break or chance in life, but when we get our break and we never take the chance to improve and instead go for the easy route.
 One bad decision builds on top of the other until the point of no return.

 Making the right choices is not easy.
 Accepting failure is not easy, trying again and again is not easy.
 Life is not easy in general but what can we do?

-Well, we can only do what we are aware of and capable of.
+Well, we can only do what we are aware and capable of.
 If we choose laziness and comfort instead of a growth opportunity then we cannot blame anybody but ourselves.
-The world is what we perceive it to be and how we choose to be part of it and act.
+The world is what we perceive it to be and how we to act and be part of it.